Welcome to our new blog – this page contains everything you need to know about patio cleaning.

 Personally, I’ve found it doesn’t work as well as BAC50, you may need to apply it more frequently to achieve the same results.

-Chemicals You Should Never Use on a Patio
+Which Chemicals Should Never be Used on a Patio?

-Brick acid is perhaps one of the most corrosive products you can buy, it’s often advertised as a brick or patio cleaner.
+Brick acid is perhaps one of the most corrosive products you can buy, it’s often advertised as a brick or patio cleaner but is far too abrasive for use on many patio slabs.

 I’ve used this chemical to remove hardened cement from hand tools, buckets and shovels.
 It quite literally dissolves cement and concrete and will eat into the surface of some patio slabs and make them more porous and brittle.